KadyrbekAnalyst/Help_func/README.md

-# Help_func
+# Anything
-I posted 'def' which help me in selfmade projects
+sometimes I posted 'def' which help me in selfmade projects and anything which I delate from my comp///